siterepos/siterepos/README.md

 - 📍 @siterepos
-- 🏢 This account maintains repositories for client sites, apps, and projects
+- ℹ️ This account maintains repositories for client sites, apps, and projects

 <!---
 siterepos/siterepos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.